-At Kona Impact, we believe online visibility–the ability to attract visitors through online searches–is a primary reason reason for a website.
-Imagine the best looking website in the world, full of animated graphics, whiz-bang effects and some really cool functions.
+At Kona Impact, we believe online visibility–the ability to attract visitors through online searches–is a primary reason for a website.
+Imagine the best-looking website in the world, full of animated graphics, whiz-bang effects, and some really cool functions.
 Sounds very appealing to some, but will anyone find it?

-There is a balance between design, function and content.
+There is a balance between design, function, and content.
 As a good general rule, you want all three to be at optimal levels to have an effective website.
 Design, of course, makes everything look good.
-Function makes it work.
-Content makes it interesting, and, perhaps more importantly, content (words, words, words) are what the search engines use to delivery people to your website.
+The function makes it work.
+Content makes it interesting, and, perhaps more importantly, content (words, words, words) are what the search engines use to deliver people to your website.
 You see, the major search engines are basically just huge text databases that match what you are searching for with content on the pages of websites.

 No content=Nothing to index=No visitors from the search engines.